-Tailwind CSS base theme comes with a fantastic set of colors.
-However, relying on them is a surefire way to make sure every Tailwind site looks the same.
+The Tailwind CSS base theme comes with a fantastic set of colours.
+However, relying on them is a surefire way to ensure every Tailwind site looks the same.

-Creating 10 harmonious Swatches for a Palette can be hard work.
-So awhile back I created the first version of this Palette Generator over a weekend – and now am excited to show off version 2!
+Creating ten harmonious Swatches for a Palette can be hard work.
+So a while back, I made the first version of this Palette Generator over a weekend – and now I am excited to show off version 2!

 Give the tool a hex value for the middle

-Then you're able to make the palette more interesting by adjusting the Hue, Saturation and Lightness values.
+Then you can make the palette more interesting by adjusting the Hue, Saturation and Lightness values.

 Adjusting the Hue will change the Swatches at the extremes of the Palette away from the base colour.
 This can make a Palette much more interesting as it is no longer monotone.

-Finally, Lightness or Luminance can be modified to set just how dark or just how light the Palette can get.
-The values being set here are for the minimum and maximum values of imagined
+Finally, Lightness or Luminance can be modified to set just how dark or light the Palette can get.
+The values being developed here are for the minimum and maximum values of imagined

-These principals are inspired from the excellent Refactoring UI book by Adam Wathan and Steve Schoger.
-The same book which recommends against automated tools, just like this one!
+The excellent Refactoring UI book by Adam Wathan and Steve Schoger inspires these principles.
+The same book recommends against automated tools, just like this one!

 A single Palette can be shared with the pretty URL structure below.

-Adding additional swatches will create a set of query strings which will save the entire Palette.
+Adding additional swatches will create a set of query strings that will save the entire Palette.

 Any single or set of Palettes can be queried via the API.
-Start your URL with
+You can start your URL with

-/api to return a JSON response with the same colour swatches.
+/api to return a JSON response with the exact colour swatches.

 Since Tailwind colours are evaluated ahead of time, the API isn't designed to integrate directly with your tailwind.config.js – but rather for custom widgets or design tools which need to generate a 10-colour palette from a single hex value.

-Imagine a Sanity Custom Input which has a single hex colour value, but could store all 10 colours as a Palette to "theme" something ... this is something I'll probably build at some point as a demo.
+Imagine a Sanity Custom Input that has a single hex colour value but could store all ten colours as a Palette to "theme" something ... this is something I'll probably build at some point as a demo.